V2025-01-06

 Resources, roles and responsibilities

-IB1 resources and operates the Icebreaking process, including
+IB1 resources and operates the Icebreaking process, including, where appropriate,

 - Operating the Steering, Advisory and Working Group processes (as Secretariat)

-- Runs implementation teams and operations with Members
+- Running implementation teams and operations with Members

-- Resources delivery (research, reports, content creation, implementation, comms)
+- Output delivery (research, reports, content creation, implementation, comms)

-- Provides overall programme management, monitoring and reporting
+- Providing overall programme management, monitoring and reporting

 IB1 roles and responsibilities

-IB1 coordinates and supports the Steering, Advisory and Working Groups, to ensure the programme is making effective and timely decisions at all levels, and is aligned with strategic objectives and operational needs.
-IB1 provides administrative support, including meeting arrangements, dissemination of agenda, pre-read material, minute-taking and distribution.
-Formal public and internal minutes are maintained at SG and AG levels.
+- IB1 Secretariat & Administrative support: IB1 coordinates and supports the Steering, Advisory and Working Groups to ensure the programme is making effective and timely decisions and is aligned with strategic objectives.
+IB1 provides administrative support including: meeting arrangements, pre-read and agenda dissemination, note-taking and drafting of formal minutes.
+Formal public and internal minutes are maintained at Steering and Advisory Group levels.

-Research support is provided to conduct desk and primary research, prepare materials for publication, and prepare materials for the AG meetings.
+- IB1 researchers: Research support is provided to conduct desk and primary research, prepare materials for publication, and prepare materials for the Advisory Group meetings.

-Domain and subject matter experts contribute to the AG by providing feedback and expertise during meetings.
+- IB1 domain experts (project dependent) IB1 domain and subject matter experts contribute to the Advisory Group by providing presentations, feedback and expertise during meetings.

 Processes